What is Chinese Medicine?

 About the Techniques

-Acupuncture involves the usage of therapeutic needling in order to bring relief in a broad range physical, mental, or emotional conditions.
-Acupuncture needles are typically much, much smaller than injection needles, and an insertion can feel like not much at all, a little pinch, a vague dull pain, or can occasionally create mildly electric sensations.
+Acupuncture involves the usage of therapeutic needling in order to bring relief in a broad range of physical, mental, or emotional conditions.
+Acupuncture needles are typically much, much smaller than injection needles, and insertion can feel like not much at all, a little pinch, a vague dull pain, or can occasionally create mildly electric sensations.
 It is typically much more comfortable than people expect!

 Cupping utilizes suction to break up certain types of congestion in the tissues.
 A cough, pain, and stiffness are some of the most common applications of cupping, and in most circumstances the treatment is painless.
 Temporary marks are a possible side effect of cupping and usually last a couple of days.
 (We do not currently perform cupping at Centered).

-Moxibustion (“moxa” for short) is a form of a herb (mugwort) that gets burned over the skin to, very simply, help restore warmth and flow to any particular area of the body.
+Moxibustion (“moxa” for short) is a form of herb (mugwort) that gets burned over the skin to, very simply, help restore warmth and flow to any particular area of the body.
 Moxa is typically quite pleasant and relaxing!
 Cupping utilizes suction to break up certain types of congestion in the tissues.
 A cough, pain, and stiffness are some of the most common applications of cupping, and in most circumstances the treatment is painless.
 Temporary marks are a possible side effect of cupping and usually last a couple of days.
 (We do not currently perform moxa at Centered).

 Herbal medicine is often utilized as a way to address the symptoms of the patient in a deeper way or extend the power of the acupuncture treatment.
 Healing often equates with reteaching the body, and herbal medicine can frequently provide a more efficient means to that end than physical techniques alone.